britsnj/php_user_verification/README.md

-# PHP User Verification
+# PHP User Verification - Beta
-**NOTE** WORK IN PROGRESS.
-NOT IN PRODUCTION
+**NOTE** THIS FILE IS BEING UPDATED

 ## Description

-This project is still linked to my workbench.

-To do before publishing.

-1. Remove db links.
-1. Remove site links.
-1. Update mailer links.
-1. Update readme
+This is a php signup, login and e-mail verification library that uses PHPMailer library to send the e-mail.
+This library is in Beta version.
+All Issues to be logged.

 ## Funtionality

-This deployment allows for the enrollment of a user in a website database and utilises e-mail verification making use of PHP mailer.
+This library allows for the enrolment of a user in a website database and utilises e-mail verification making use of PHP mailer.
 It also allowes for the logging in of a verified user.
-Uses SESSIONS to keep user logged in.
-Option for Logging Out.
+SESSIONS to keep user logged in. _Cookies to be included in future release_ Option for Logging Out.

+## Installation

+All files and directories to be copied to the root of the project directory.
+The project index.php or index.html file should be appended to the library index.php file.

+If PHPMailer is already installed, the include path should be updated to reflect the PHPMailer location.
+This library does not utilise COMPOSER to install PHPMailer but rather includes all files from source code.
+Refer to PHPMailer section for further instruction.